RiftValleySoftware/RVS_Checkbox/README.md

 Additionally, `RVS_Checkbox` brings the "three-state" checkbox that is found in the Mac, to iOS.
 That means it is possible to have an "OFF," "ON," and "indeterminate" mode (I call it "CLEAR").
 The default appearence is the circular checkbox, and the default mode is "binary," like [`UISwitch`](https://developer.apple.com/documentation/uikit/uiswitch).

-Here are what the images looks like (the color is controlled by the [`tintColor` property](https://developer.apple.com/documentation/uikit/uiview/1622467-tintcolor) of the control):
+Here are what the images look like (the color is controlled by the [`tintColor` property](https://developer.apple.com/documentation/uikit/uiview/1622467-tintcolor) of the control):
 <table style="text-align:center">
     <thead>
         <tr>